Frequently Asked Questions: The Basics

 Organizations are scored on credible criteria, validated by an independent judging panel, and star employers are named to the annual list.
 There are three award levels – Gold, Silver and Bronze.

 How are winners celebrated?
-On Oct.
-28, 2021, winners will be recognized during a special virtual event that also features a conference component.
-In 2022, there will be a live conference followed by a gala dinner celebration in downtown Toronto to honour the winners.
+On Sept.
+15, 2022, winners will be recognized during a special live event that also features a conference component.
+Join leaders from across Canada for a gala cocktail reception and awards banquet at the Globe and Mail Centre in downtown Toronto.